plam1216/spotify-analysis/README.md

 # Spotify Analysis

-#### A site that analyzes songs from Spotify Playlists to spot music trends.
+#### A site that analyzes songs that have made it onto popular Spotify Playlists to spot music trends.

 ## <a name="deployment"></a> Deployed Link